ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

     This middleware filters out requests forbidden by the robots.txt exclusion standard.

-    To make sure Scrapy respects robots.txt make sure the middleware is enabled and the :setting:`ROBOTSTXT_OBEY` setting is enabled.
+    To make sure Frapy respects robots.txt make sure the middleware is enabled and the :setting:`ROBOTSTXT_OBEY` setting is enabled.

     The :setting:`ROBOTSTXT_USER_AGENT` setting can be used to specify the